lazycloud0/quantum_hackathon_2024/README.md

 # quantum_hackathon_2024

-### Champion of the hackathon organized by QWorld and School of Code and sponsored by SandboxAQ to build apps to tackle the UN’s 17 Sustainable Development Goals!
+### Champion of Quantum Hackathon organized by QWorld and School of Code and sponsored by SandboxAQ to build apps to tackle the UN’s 17 Sustainable Development Goals!

 ## Current Problem:
 Despite collecting terabytes of environmental and ecological data around the globData complexity often overwhelm Conservation experts, decision-makers and the general public , leading to delayed responses and apathy, especially in critical ecosystems where every moment can count